ashawkey/note/docs/linux/nvidia_cuda.md

 >
 > For example, it will not install `nvidia-prime` which contains `prime-select`

-First, go runlevel 2 and turn off any GUI.
+First, go runlevel 2 and turn off any GUI. [seems not really necessary...]

 ```bash
 # go runlevel 3